solworktech/zaje/README.md

 preproc: will colour the char group bright red

 ```
-Specifying the colour names in the YML is also supported, see [df.yaml](https://github.com/jessp01/gohighlight/blob/master/syntax_files/df.yaml) for an example.
+Specifying the colour names in the YAML is also supported, see [df.yaml](https://github.com/jessp01/gohighlight/blob/master/syntax_files/df.yaml) for an example.

 If your new lexer doesn't work as expected, run `zaje` with `-d` or `--debug` to get more info.